AnwarShahriar/Calligrapher/README.md

+> A helper library to set custom fonts to your android view
+### Please visit the website to know the [how to](http://anwarshahriar.github.io/projects/calligrapher/calligrapher.html).
 > Website: http://anwarshahriar.github.io/projects/calligrapher/calligrapher.html

 > This is a simple library for setting specific font to all of your view with a single line.